image

 • Gains derived by a company on the disposal of equity investments under Section 13W.

 • Capital gains tax: There is no capital gains tax in Singapore.
 The gains derived from the sale of a property/investment in Singapore are not subjected to tax as it is a capital gain.
-However, the gains may be taxable if one is the business of trading shares.
+However, the gains may be taxable if one is a business of trading shares.

 Tax treatment of income earned overseas